nokia/ntt/docs/conformance/remaining-work.md

 `all component.done` wait on `DoneChan` against it.
 Both steps are small; the ordering is what matters.

+### 1x.
+A PTC body that waits on a timer is skipped under `--live` — SCOPED, not started

+Found 2026-09-14 while measuring whether the same suite produces the same verdicts under both clocks.
+It does, for 7 of 8 testcases in a probe suite covering connected receive, timer guards, soonest-deadline ordering, alt snapshot precedence, boolean guards, undeclared verdicts and interleave.
+The eighth diverges, and the divergence is not a race.

+    PTC body: p.send("before"); timer d := 0.05; d.start; d.timeout; p.send("after");

+    virtual clock -> pass ("both phases delivered") --live        -> fail ("PTC never ran at all")

+Not even the send *before* the timer arrives.
+A send-only PTC body (`p.send("m")`) works under both clocks, so this is keyed on the body's shape, not on forking in general.

+**Mechanism.** `startBodyBlocksOnComm` (interpreter/interpreter.go) decides whether a started PTC gets a real goroutine, and deliberately forks only for `getcall` and a blocking `call{...}`.
+Its reasoning is sound on its own terms — forking one half of a pair whose counterpart is not forked makes it wait for traffic that never comes.
+Every other body stays on the synchronous model path, which the cooperative scheduler backs with timer modelling.
+The real clock has no such modelling, so a body the model cannot execute inline is simply not executed.

+**Why it matters more than the fixture count suggests.** "Wait, then act" is an ordinary shape for a PTC driving a live SUT — pace a request, retry after a backoff, stagger a fan-out.
+Under `--live` those bodies do nothing, and they do it silently: the testcase fails on its own guard timer with no indication that the PTC never started.
+It is the same family as §1y (`comp.done` not blocking under `--live`): the live path lacks what the cooperative scheduler provides, and the symptom is an unexplained timeout.

+**Why it is not fixed here.** Widening the fork predicate is exactly the change that measured **-7 files and +0** on 2026-08-10 and was reverted (see "The correction").
+The naive fix regresses conformance, so this needs the virtual-clock and real-clock paths distinguished rather than the predicate
+loosened: under the real clock there is no modelling to fall back on, so the argument for skipping does not transfer.
+Likely shape — fork on the real clock whenever the body contains any comm op or timer, and leave the virtual-clock predicate exactly as it is, so the conformance corpus cannot move.
+That wants measuring, not assuming.

 ### 1z. `decvalue` structured decode — SCOPED, not started

 Raised 2026-09-09 by a suite driving a REST service through the built-in